flutterdata/flutter_data/README.md

 Done!

-This triggered a `POST` HTTP request in the background to `https://jsonplaceholder.typicode.com/todos`
+This triggered a request in the background to `POST https://jsonplaceholder.typicode.com/todos`

 (snap)

-But... why isn't it in our list?!
+But... why isn't the new `Todo` in the list?!

 ### ⚡️ Reactivity to the rescue